Routine and Emergency Contraception

 We offer several contraception services at the practice.
 You can find our more about which sort of contraception is right for you here

-We provide the pill, patch and injection.
-We also run special clinics to provide Long-Acting Reversible Contraception (LARC).
+We run special clinics to provide Long-Acting Reversible Contraception (LARC).
 This gives 3 years or more of effective contraception.
 It doesn't depend on you remembering to take or use them.
 These are:

 {{ Number(0) + 1 }}